natsupper/curriculum-vitae/README.md

 ### New.Degree, The LAUDA Innovation Lab

-* Defined an Innovation Program Structure for the LAUDA group.
 * Developed Processes and Metrics to identify, Evaluate and Grow Innovations.
-* Using Lean Startup Principles and Methodologies as a guide, User Validation techniques  were incorporated in our Innovation Blueprint which I transfered to the core groups and is  now part of the Innovation training for all units.
+* Using Lean Startup Principles, I incorporated User Validation techniques in our Innovation Blueprint which lead us to developing new features to meet our user needs.
-* Applying Design Thinking and Ideation techniques, I led my team to  explore different paths were our core technology could be utilized.
+* Applying Design Thinking and Ideation techniques, I worked with Cross functional teams to  explore different paths were our core technology could be improved.
-* Using these tools, I led my team from concept idea to final Build of a Small, Portable Cooling Unit in  10 months. ( including two pivots guided by user feedback)
+* Using these tools, I led my team from concept idea to final Build of a Small, Portable Cooling Unit  for Insulin in  10 months. ( including two pivots guided by user feedback)
 * The unit is now in the hands of users for real life testing, so far, it surpassed all its expected performances.

 ### Software Test/Analytics Engineer _2015 --2018_